yene/ESP8266-HTTP-IR-Blaster/README.md

 4. Manually install the [IRremoteESP8266 library](https://github.com/markszabo/IRremoteESP8266)
 5. Load the `IRController.ino` blueprint from this repository
 6. Upload blueprint to your ESP8266.
 Monitor via serial at 115200 baud rate
-> If you get an espcomm_upload_mem error you have selected the wrong board or upload speed.
+> If you get an espcomm_upload_mem error you have selected the wrong board or wrong upload speed.
 7. Device will boot into WiFi access point mode initially with SSID `IRBlaster Configuration`, IP address `192.168.4.1`.
 Connect to this and configure your access point settings using WiFi Manager
-8. Forward whichever port your ESP8266 web server is running on so that it can be accessed from outside your local network
-9. If your router supports mDNS/Bonjour you can now access your device on your local network via the hostname you specified (`http://hostname.local:port/`)
+8. If your router supports mDNS/Bonjour you can now access your device on your local network via the hostname you specified (`http://hostname.local:port/`)
+> If you cannot find your device look in the routers IP table.
+9. Forward whichever port your ESP8266 web server is running on so that it can be accessed from outside your local network
 10. Create an [IFTTT trigger](https://cloud.githubusercontent.com/assets/3608298/21918439/526b6ba0-d91f-11e6-9ef2-dcc8e41f7637.png) using the Maker channel using the URL format below.
 Make sure you use your external IP address and not your local IP address or local hostname

 Server Info